-THR 490: DIRECTED INDEPENDENT STUDY IN SPECIAL TOPICS
+THR 490 : DIRECTED INDEPENDENT STUDY IN SPECIAL TOPICS

 This course is designed to allow the student to engage in independent research of personal interest.
 May be repeated for credit.

+1.000-3

 Consent of the chair of the theatre department.

+Theatre

+Major, Minor credit.

-THR 499: SENIOR CAPSTONE PROJECT
+THR 499 : SENIOR CAPSTONE PROJECT

 This is an independent project that affords students an opportunity to work in depth on an aspect of a theatre production or project that reflects a student's area of emphasis within the major.
 These areas may include but are not limited to: directing, design, acting, management, etc. Working in conjunction with a faculty advisor, this capstone experience is meant to culminate four years of study and to prepare the student for real-world experience or continued study at the graduate level.
 Capstone.
+2.000 Theatre Major credit.